The Rhone Alpes region is located in the south eastern part of France. The region is just two hours from Paris via high speed TGV train.

 World Heritage City

 Lyon is a city of history.
-Two thousand years of history have left their mark on Lyon's landscape.
-From Roman ruins to the medieval old town to the fine arts museum, Lyon surely deserves the moniker of World Heritage City by UNESCO.
+Over two thousand years of history have left their mark on the city’s landscape.
+From Roman ruins to the medieval old town to the fine arts museum, it isn’t a surprise the Lyon is listed as a World Heritage City by UNESCO.

 Lyon – Some Highlights